Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Benchmark Details and Evaluation Metrics

 \subsection{Flickr30k-CNA}

-Flickr30k-CNA is a Chinese-translated version of Flickr30k, with text generated by professional English and Chinese linguists.
-We process and evaluate this dataset in the same manner as Flickr30k.
+Flickr30k-CNA is a cleaned Chinese-translated version of Flickr30k, with captions generated by professional English–Chinese linguists.
+We process and evaluate it following the same protocol used for Flickr30k.